OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 > [!IMPORTANT]
 > This sample works for simple cases.
 For more complex information retrieval (e.g., multi-instance headers or folded values as described in [RFC 2822](https://tools.ietf.org/html/rfc2822)), try using an appropriate MIME-parsing library.
->
-> Also, make sure to handle a nonexistent header gracefully.

 ## See also